uber/cassette/docs/index.rst

 Welcome to Cassette's documentation!
 ====================================

-Cassette stores your app's HTTP request and replay them.
+Cassette stores and replays HTTP requests made in your Python app.

 Contents
 --------